succinctlabs/optimism-specs/specs/protocol/holocene/exec-engine.md

 - `gas_used` is amount of gas used by the transaction.
 - `configurableFeeScalar` is a `uint64` scalar set by the chain operator.
 - `configurableFeeConstant` is a `uint64` scalar set by the chain operator.

+These collected fees are sent to the `SequencerFeeVault`.

 #### Configuring scalars